 University’s face mask recommendation

-By wearing a mask in congested situations, you protect yourself and others.
+You can wear a face mask on campus if you want to.
 Consider wearing a mask for your personal health and safety, especially if you are in a high-risk group.

 The university reserves masks for students and teachers for contact teaching situations.